yongjiguan/yongjiguan.github.io/exampleSite/content/courses/example/example1.md

 weight: 1
 ---

-In this tutorial, I'll share my top 10 tips for getting started with Academia:
+In this tutorial, I'll share my top 10 tips for getting started with Academic:

 ## Tip 1